BOATSHOP CLASSES & WORKSHOPS

 Saturday Summer Series

-In this day long workshop, we will cover the basics of operation for the tablesaw, jointer, planer, drill press, and bandsaw.
+In this one-day workshop, we will cover the basics of operation for the tablesaw, jointer, planer, drill press, and bandsaw.
 These are all tools commonly found in a shop, and we will demonstrate the proper use and function for all.
 Besides operation, we will also cover the processes and procedures for proper care, tuning, and troubleshooting of each machine.
-Students will get to work hands-on with the machines and hopefully, by the end of the session, all questions will be answered.
+Students will get to work hands-on with the machines and have all their questions answered.
 Bonus content: If you've ever wondered how a SawStop tablesaw mechanism works, here's your chance to find out as we intentionally trigger the SawStop mechanism as part of the workshop!

 Register Now